icingmoon/icingmoon.github.io/skill/references/markdown-conversion.md

 Convert a generic Markdown document into a polished post for this repository.
 Do not preserve the raw source formatting mechanically when the repo already has a better rendering primitive.

+When the task is to turn a local Markdown draft into a publishable post, default to minimal-invasive editing:

+- preserve the original content coverage as much as possible
+- preserve the original argument order and writing logic as much as possible
+- do not delete sections, examples, or technical discussion unless the user explicitly asks for compression or restructuring
+- do not expand discussion by default; only do so when the user clearly asks for it

+In that default mode, the allowed editorial changes are:

+1. fix obvious typos directly, and report them in the final response
+2. polish sentence expression, including grammar fixes, wording improvements, and local phrasing cleanup
+3. expand part of the discussion only when the user explicitly requests expansion

 Use recent posts as the style baseline first.

 Prefer these over much older posts because the newer ones reflect the completed math/code/callout tooling.